 2. Incorporate High-Intensity Exercise

-Physical activity significantly impacts testosterone levels, but not all exercise routines are equally effective:
+Physical activity significantly impacts testosterone levels, but not all exercise routines are equally compelling:

 Resistance Training: Strength training stimulates testosterone production.
 Focus on compound movements like squats, deadlifts, and bench presses, which engage multiple muscle groups simultaneously.